rjones-lf/iroha/docs/source/api/commands.rst

 Two cases:

-    Case 1.
+    * **Case 1**.
 Transaction creator wants to add a signatory to his or her account, having permission CanAddSignatory

-    Case 2.
+    * **Case 2**.
 CanAddSignatory was granted to transaction creator

 Append role
 -----------